-Canstar Blue reviews wholemeal breads from Helga’s, Abbott’s Village Bakery, Tip Top, Wonder White, ALDI, Coles and Woolworths based on factors such as taste, texture, freshness, variety and value for money.
+Compare wholemeal bread brands Helga’s, ALDI, Tip Top, Wonder White, Abbott’s Village Bakery, Coles and Woolworths on taste, texture, freshness, variety, value for money and overall customer satisfaction.

-Helga’s has topped Canstar Blue’s customer ratings for wholemeal bread for the first time, replacing ALDI Bakers Life at the top of the standings.
-Helga’s achieved five star reviews from consumers for its taste, texture, freshness, variety and overall satisfaction.
+Helga’s has topped Canstar Blue’s customer ratings for wholemeal bread for the second time in a row.
+The brand achieved five-star reviews from customers on taste, texture, variety, freshness and overall satisfaction.

-Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have bought and eaten packaged wholemeal bread from a supermarket or grocer in the last 3 months – in this case, 561 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
+Data was collected use Qualtrics’ online sample aggregation from ISO accredited panels.
+The outcomes reported are the results from customers within the survey group who have bought and eaten packaged wholemeal bread from a supermarket or grocer in the last 3 months – in this case, 501 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.